 The selection of director candidates is the responsibility of the Board of Directors which, with the advice and a report from the Sustainability, Corporate Governance, Appointments and Remuneration Committee evaluates the needs of the Company and the Group in this respect.
-The Company will seek persons of honour, suitable individuals of acknowledged solvency, skill, experience, qualification, training, availability and commitment to their duties, whose appointment favours diversity of knowledge, experiences, nationalities and gender within the Board of Directors, making it possible to enrich the decision-making process and benefit from diverse points of view during the debates regarding issues within their remit.
+The Company will seek persons of honour, suitable individuals of acknowledged solvency, skill, experience, qualification, training, availability and commitment to their duties, whose appointment favours diversity of knowledge, experiences, origins, age, nationalities and gender within the Board of Directors, in order to achieve an adequate balance as a whole that enriches the decision-making process and benefit from diverse points of view during the debates regarding issues within their remit, all of this taking into account the nature, complexity and social and geographical context of the businesses performed by the Group and by the other Group companies.
+In addition, other criteria may also be taken into account.

-Candidates are not considered for the Board of the Company when they are in any situation of conflict of interest or prohibition provided by law for carrying out their duties as director, who in any form whatsoever have conflicting interests to those of the Company and Group and who do not fulfil the requirements set forth in the Corporate Governance System of the Company for becoming a director.
-Furthermore, director candidates should be natural persons.
+Candidates are not considered for the Board of the Company when they are in any situation of conflict of interest or prohibition provided by law for carrying out their duties as director, who in any form whatsoever have conflicting interests to those of the Company and Group, or whose membership on the Board could affect the Company's reputation, those who do not fulfil the requirements set forth in the Corporate Governance System of the Company for becoming a director (including, in particular, that of holding the post of member on a number of boards exceeding that established by regulations) and directors or members of the senior management of national or foreign companies in the security or other sectors that compete or may compete with the Company or its Group, or with the parent company of the Company or of its Group, and persons who, as the case may be, were proposed by them in their capacity as shareholders.
+For clarification purposes, it is stated that the companies of the Group or of the group of the Company's parent shall not have the consideration of competitor of the Company